ipoerner/docker-in-a-box/README.md

 ... and wait :-)

-With any luck, you'll end up with a Docker container that looks as if it's stuck
+With any luck, you'll end up with a Docker container that appears as if it's stuck at:
-at:

     [...]
     ==> virtualbox-iso: Waiting 10s for boot...